f5devcentral/f5-rseries-training/docs/rseries_security.rst

     2023-01-06T17:16:05.536108-05:00 appliance-1 audit-service[12]: priority="Info" version=1.0 msgid=0x1f03000000000001 msg="audit" user="admin/15014425" cmd="CLI 'logout'".
     2023-01-06T17:16:05.736047-05:00 appliance-1 audit-service[12]: priority="Notice" version=1.0 msgid=0x1f03000000000002 msg="audit" user="admin/15014425" cmd="terminated session (reason: normal)".

-Below is an example of a client logging out of the F5OS webUI.
-Note that the logs identify which user has logged out as well as what IP address they have logged out from.

-**Do we log logout events from GUI?**

 --------------------------
 Account Lockout Audit Logs